Coldcard/firmware/README.md

 4. At the end of the process a clear confirmation message is shown, or the differences.
 5. Build products can be found `firmware/stm32/built`.

+## Long-Lived Branches

+We are now maintaining two branches: `master` and `edge`.

+"Edge" will contain features that may not be ready for prime time, such as Taproot or Miniscript.
+Our standards for releasing new Edge versions are lower, so we can iterate faster and get these advancements out to other developers.

 ## Check-out and Setup

 **NOTE** This is the `master` branch and covers the latest hardware (Mk4).